 7.2.1 Overview

 Several service scenarios demand very low latency and very high reliability.
-The overall service latency depends on the delay on the radio interface, transmission within the 3GPP system, transmission to a server which may be outside the 3GPP system, and data processing.
-Some of these factors depend directly on the 3GPP system itself, whereas for others the impact can be reduced by suitable interconnections from the 3GPP system to services or servers outside of the 3GPP system, for example, to allow local hosting of the services.
-The services and their performance requirements can be found in table 7.2.2-1.
+The overall latency depends on the delay on the radio interface, transmission within the 3GPP system, transmission to a server which may be outside the 3GPP system, and data processing.
+Some of these factors depend directly on the 3GPP system itself, whereas for others the impact can be reduced by suitable interconnections from the 3GPP system to applications or servers outside of the 3GPP system, for example, to allow local hosting of the applications.
+The use cases and their performance requirements can be found in table 7.2.2-1.
 Latency in the table refers to the one-way latency on the radio layer.

-7.2.2 Services and KPIs
+7.2.2 Use cases and KPIs

-Services requiring low latency and high reliability can be categorized in the following groups:
+Use cases requiring low latency and high reliability can be categorized in the following groups:

 - Industrial control - Conventional industrial control is characterised by high requirements on the communications system regarding latency, reliability, and availability.
 Systems supporting industrial control are usually deployed in geographically limited areas but may also be deployed in wider areas (e.g., city- or country-wide networks), access to them may be limited to authorised users, and they may be isolated from networks or network resources used by other cellular customers.